Direct access to Centers websites

 CEE’s projects combine basic and applied research, and focus on four main areas: a crosscutting approach to European studies; the inter-linkage between participation, democracy and government; election analyses: new paradigms and tools; the restructuring of the state and public action.

-The Centre for International Studies - CERI (UMR 7050)
+The Center for International Studies - CERI (UMR 7050)

 The CERI analyses foreign societies, international relations, and political, social and economic phenomena across the world from a comparative and historical perspective.

-The Centre for Political Research - CEVIPOF (UMR 7048)
+The Center for Political Research - CEVIPOF (UMR 7048)